new-guy/screeps-os/README.md

 ### Tidy UP pt 2

-- RECURSIVE CHILD PROCESS CLEANUP DOES NOT WORK - EXAMPLE IS THE EXPANSION BOOTSTRAPPER AND EXPANSION CLAIMER - THEY DID NOT DIE UPON EXPANSION
-    - This should be fixed
-- Visualize creep paths
 - Move room and creep property initialization somewhere better than main.js
 - Move room tools from HRCT to RT
 - Break logic in PCFM into smaller parts
-- Kill condition for HomeRoomManager - ColonyManager should kill it if it is bad
-- Need GCL Protection for secondary room expansion
-- Scheduler should be reference from Game.scheduler
 - Remove creep process delay

 ### Post RCL4 - this is (duh) big.